Faculty and Instructors

 In addition to an active research program, Dove brings energy to undergraduate and graduate classrooms.
-She is the recipient of the 1996 Amoco CETL Junior Faculty Teaching Excellence Award and was a Teaching Fellow at Georgia Tech.
-Each year she teaches Resources in the Environment (GEOS 1024), Environmental Geochemistry (GEOS 4634) and Advanced Environmental Geochemistry (GEOS 5634).
+She received the 1996 Amoco CETL Junior Faculty Teaching Excellence Award and was a Georgia Tech Teaching Fellow.
+At Virginia Tech, she teaches Oceanography (GEOS 3034), Environmental Geochemistry (GEOS 4634) and Advanced Environmental Geochemistry (GEOS 5634).

 Graduate Studies in bgep

-The graduate students in bgep have been recognized for their excellence and innovative findings with a number of awards that include the NSF Graduate Fellowship, Mineralogical Society of America Best Paper Award, Materials Research Society Gold Award, and AGU Outstanding Student Paper.
-Upon graduation, Ph.D. students and postdocs go on to pursue a wide variety of careers as university professors, senior scientists at National Laboratories, postdoctoral Fellows and positions in industry.
+The graduate students in bgep have been recognized for their creativity and innovative findings with a number of awards that include the NSF Graduate Fellowship, Mineralogical Society of America Best Paper Award, Materials Research Society Gold Award, and AGU Outstanding Student Paper.
+Ph.D. students and postdocs continue on become university professors, senior scientists at National Laboratories, postdoctoral Fellows and exciting positions in industry.

 The bgep group has openings for two new PhD students.
 To learn more, visit bgep at www.geochem.geos.vt.edu/bgep/ or contact firstname.lastname@example.org.